operator-playground-io/Kafka-chart-tile/tutorials/create-test-client.md

 ---
 title: Deploy Test Client for Kafka
-description: How to deploy a test client that will execute scripts against the Kafka cluster?
+description: Learn how to deploy a test client that will execute scripts against the Kafka cluster?
 ---